 To be in formation means that black people are working together instead of against one another, and this also extends to the larger community.
 This is why Beyoncé was sure to include the Black Panther Party in her concept of formation, because that is exactly how the Black Panthers came to fruition.
 The Panthers were born 50 years ago out of a need for black unity, protection and uplifting the black community.
 They provided breakfast to children who were hungry. now it is time to get in formation once again.
 It is clear that Beyoncé is taking a stand against police brutality in the video, even having officers raising their hands as if to say “don’t shoot”.

 It is 2016 and race is still an issue for many people.
 What will you do to change this?
 Will you get in formation?
 Beyoncé would like to know.
 And what can we do here at Tennessee State University?

-By Melody Scales With the world and technology steadily evolving, so does the way we tell stories.
-Jason Luntz, a social media strategist who helps organizations build a presence using social and multimedia and a professor at TSU, gave “The Meter” a visit to teach […]
+With the world and technology steadily evolving, so does the way we tell stories.
+Jason Luntz, a social media strategist who helps organizations build a presence using social and multimedia and a professor at TSU, gave “The Meter” a visit to teach us how to […]